-If topping dish with breadcrumbs, heat a small saucepan over medium-high heat and add 1 Tbsp olive oil or vegan butter.
+If topping dish with breadcrumbs, heat a small saucepan over medium-high heat and add olive oil or vegan butter.
 Than add breadcrumbs and stir.
 Cook for about 5 minutes until light brown and toasted.
 Set aside.

 Add drained noodles to the eggplant sauce in the large saucepan, along with half of the caramelized onions and stir to coat.
 NOTE: If your saucepan is NOT oven safe, transfer the mixture to an oven-safe dish at this time.)
 Smooth the top with your spatula or spoon and top with remaining caramelized onions and the toasted panko bread crumbs.